ElbyFross/wpf-handler/README.md

 It has a lot of anavoidable expances that must be covered.
 You may find mor information by th efollowing [link](https://github.com/ElbyFross/wpf-handler/wiki/Support-of-the-initiative)

 ### How to support?
-You may consider becoming a backer via the [Patreon](https://www.patreon.com/podshyvalov).
+[[Patreon]](https://www.patreon.com/podshyvalov) - become a backer.
 It will be really helpful.
 Thank you in advance!

-[Here](https://github.com/ElbyFross/wpf-handler/wiki/Support-of-the-initiative) you may find all possible information about ways to contribution and expenses.
+[Here](https://github.com/ElbyFross/wpf-handler/wiki/Support-of-the-initiative) you may find all possible information about other ways to contribution and find out what the project's expenses.